 Why are tennis players susceptible to injury?

-The one sided and repetitive nature of tennis strokes can cause stress to the same anatomical structures which can lead to injury.
+The one-sided and repetitive nature of tennis strokes can cause stress to the same anatomical structures which can lead to injury.
 This can lead to imbalances of strength and lead to tightness around the shoulder, elbow and hips.
-My research dissertation on this imbalance with tennis players recorded strength differences in tennis players in the upper arm, shoulder and a stronger eccentric contraction of the non dominant leg.
-This pattern occurred due to the important role of the non dominant leg to stabilise the upper body after landing from hitting a forehand or tennis serving action.
+My research dissertation on this imbalance with tennis players recorded strength differences in tennis players in the upper arm, shoulder and a stronger eccentric contraction of the non-dominant leg.
+This pattern occurred due to the important role of the non-dominant leg to stabilise the upper body after landing from hitting a forehand or tennis serving action.

 Tennis elbow is a common injury but despite its name affects both the tennis and non tennis playing population.
-Tennis elbow can be very debilitating condition with pain on the outside of the elbow causing actions such as pouring a kettle, turning a key in a lock and decreased grip strength due to pain.
-Tennis players will have pain with hitting a single handed backhand and any other action that has uncontrolled wrist extension.
+Tennis elbow can be a very debilitating condition with pain on the outside of the elbow causing actions such as pouring a kettle, turning a key in a lock and decreased grip strength due to pain.
+Tennis players will have pain with hitting a single-handed backhand and any other action that has uncontrolled wrist extension.

-Tennis elbow, is an umbrella term used for injury or pain located at the lateral epicondyle of the elbow.
-Symptoms present as mechanical hyeralgesia, motor control deficits, functional impairments and muscle strength changes (Vincencino et al. 2001).
+Tennis elbow is an umbrella term used for injury or pain located at the lateral epicondyle of the elbow.
+Symptoms present as mechanical hyperalgesia, motor control deficits, functional impairments and muscle strength changes (Vincencino et al. 2001).
 LE mostly affects those aged 35-50 and tennis playing only appears to contribute to 5-10% of all cases (Cleland et al, 2004).
 40-50% of recreational tennis players will experience tennis elbow at some point in their life, caused by repeated uncontrolled wrist extension through late contact with the ball and incorrect handling of the racket (Cleland et al, 2004).
 Thus, poor arm and shoulder position will change the events in the kinetic chain and put greater stress on the lateral elbow, shoulder and possibly cervical spine.

-From the literature, one can make the case for the hypothesis that clinical tennis elbow is multi-factoral, and that in a significant number of cases there is a cervical spine involvement.
+From the literature, one can make the case for the hypothesis that clinical tennis elbow is multifactorial, and that in a significant number of cases there is a cervical spine involvement.
 There is good evidence that in some cases cervical manual therapy is effective, although local treatment to the elbow has greater initial success on functional pain free grip strength.
 Assessment of tennis elbow sufferers should include the possibility of cervical spine involvement, and that manual therapy of the cervical spine should be considered as a treatment in cases of tennis elbow that do not respond to local elbow manual therapy treatment.
 On failure of local elbow treatment cervical spine manual therapy should commence in patients with altered cervical spine ROM or pain, through inhibiting descending pain pathways and SNS stimulation.
 A hypothesis that manual therapy directed to the cervical spine treats the actual cause of pain that is felt from stimulation of free nerve endings at the lateral elbow following failed elbow treatment.